Pancakes are a great meal anytime

 When schedules are crunched and there’s hardly time to think, much less plan a meal, don’t forget about breakfast.
 For dinner, I mean.
 And pancakes?
 Well, let’s face it: EVERYBODY loves pancakes.

 Oh wait – no pancake mix in the pantry?
-Worry not, pancakes are super-simple to make from scratch!
+Worry not, old fashioned pancakes are super-simple to make from scratch!

 Did you know?
 Archaeological evidence suggests that pancakes were probably the earliest and most widespread cereal food eaten in prehistoric societies.
 The pancake’s shape and structure varies worldwide.
 In England, they are often unleavened and resemble a crepe.
 In North America, a leavening agents is used (typically baking powder) creating a thick fluffy pancake.
 (Source: Wikipedia)

 The recipe says it serves four but let’s be honest … in my house it serves 2.
 Your results may vary. 😀

 If your body is starting to tolerate wheat less than it used to, I found a recipe for gluten free pancakes I think you'll enjoy!

 Syrup or jam?

 But the real question is, what do you put ON your pancakes?
 When I was a kid, I always used strawberry jam.
 As I grew older, I migrated to maple syrup.
 The real kind, of course.